knative/ux/user-research/eventing-onboarding-research/Future-Work.md

 - Online resources.
 - Tools used during the research.

-Proper citation of these references will ensure the report is academically rigorous and provides a solid foundation for the recommendations made.
+Proper citation of these references will be presented here and ensure the report is academically rigorous and provides a solid foundation for the recommendations made.

 ---

-These forthcoming sections will enrich the final report, ensuring it serves as a comprehensive resource for stakeholders looking to enhance the Knative Eventing onboarding experience.